phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 ---

 Reflecting on 2016, I began thinking about all of the tools I use on my computer for programming, productivity and the web.
-For tools that we use everyday, we have lots of shortcuts and subtle habits here and there.
-This post is the first in a series documenting my workflows and tools I use on a regular basis.
-Below is a half-baked list of posts in this series (the order may change):
+For the tools that we use everyday, we have lots of shortcuts and subtle habits here and there.
+I'm not always conscious of the many habits I have on my computer, but I want to start thinking about why and how I do things certain ways.

+This post is the first in a series documenting the workflows and tools I use on a regular basis.
+Below is a half-baked list of posts in this series (the order and content may change):

 - mypy
 - vim and plugins